Transparency of manuscript reviewing is important and therefore some journals have started to use open review.

 However, in the case of rejection the BMC policy is semi-transparent.
 Although the reviewer comments are made available as net versions (below), the refutations of the reviewer comments are not.

-manuscript was rejected on the basis of these three reviewer
+manuscript was rejected on the basis of these two reviewer

-Since reviewer 1 did not point out any flaws in my manuscript, and reviewers 2 and 3 did not point out problems that could not be corrected or replied to, I revised the text and wrote replies addressing the reviewer concerns:
+Since reviewer 1 did not point out any valid flaws in my manuscript, and reviewer 2 suggested “publication in BMC Medicine after minor essential revisions”, I followed editor's suggestion and wrote replies addressing the referees' concerns:

 to Reviewer 1

 These comments and replies describe which kinds of issues have been explicitly considered in addition to the text published in the final paper.

 I submitted the manuscript to BMC Geriatrics which appeared more suitable for this manuscript than a public health journal suggested by the editor.
 Given that I sent to BMC Geriatrics the above reviewer comments and my replies to them, I assumed a preliminary decision within a few weeks.
 However, I received no replies to several inquiries about the status of the manuscript and after two months I withdrew the manuscript.

 also submitted the manuscript to Rejuvenation Research, which

 rejected it mainly because the editor considered that there was too

 much overlap with my previous manuscript.
 Although this is a sound